cxw620/rust-polyglot/docs/syntax.rst

 ::

     { stmt0; stmt1; }  // with semicolon, has type ( )
     { stmt0; stmt1 }   // no semicolon, has type of stmt1

     if condition { statements... }
-    if condition { value } else { other_value }
+    if condition { value } else { other_value }   // no ? :, use this
+    match value { pat0 if c0 => expr0,.. }        // see "Types and Patterns"

-    'loopname: loop { ... } // 'loopname is optional, of course
+    'loopname: loop { ... }                              // 'loopname
-    'loopname: while condition { }
+    'loopname: while condition { }                       // is optional
-    'loopname: while let pattern = expr { }
+    'loopname: while let pattern = expr { }              // of course
-    'loopname: for loopvar in something_iterable { ... }
+    'loopname: for loopvar in something_iterable { ... } //

-    return v; // at end of function, it is idiomatic to just write v continue; continue 'loop; break; break 'loop;
+    return v  // at end of function, it is idiomatic to just write v continue; continue 'loop; break; break 'loop
-    break value; break 'loop value; // `loop` loops only, not for/while match value { ... } // see "Patterns", in "Types and Patterns" function(arg0,arg1)
+    break value; break 'loop value;  // `loop` loops only, not for/while

+    function(arg0,arg1)
-    receiver.method(arg0,arg1,arg2) // see the section on "Methods" fallible? // see [error handling]
+    receiver.method(arg0,arg1,arg2)  // see the section on "Methods"
+    |arg0, arg1: Type1| -> ReturnType expression  // closure

+    fallible?                      // see [error handling]
     *value                         // deref, see [methods]
-    |arg0, arg1: Type1| -> Returns expression // closure
-    WrappedCounter { counter: 42 } // constructor ("struct literal")
+    type as other_type             // type conversion (safe but maybe lossy) WrappedCounter { counter: 42 } // constructor ("struct literal")

-    type as other_type // type conversion (safe but maybe lossy) collection[index] // usually panics if not found, eg bounds check thing.field; // field of a struct with named fields tuple.0; tuple.1; // fields of type or tuple struct
+    collection[index]        // usually panics if not found, eg array bounds check thing.field              // field of a struct with named fields tuple.0; tuple.1;        // fields of type or tuple struct
+    start..end; start..=end  // inclusive and exclusive Range

 Note the odd semicolon rule,
 which determines the type of block expressions.

-Closure argument and return types an often be inferred.
 Missing return type on a ``fn`` means ``()``;
 missing return type on a closure means ``_``;